Multiscale Multi-Type Spatial Bayesian Analysis for High-Dimensional Data with Application to Wildfires and Migration: Methodologies

-Theorem 1 is particularly powerful because we know how to sample independent replicates, without MCMC and without approximations of the posterior distribution, from the density function with $\boldsymbol{\zeta}=(\boldsymbol{\xi}',\boldsymbol{\beta}',\boldsymbol{\eta}')'$ via Equation (\ref{eq:transformation}).
+Equation (\ref{eq:GCM:DT}) is particularly powerful because we know how to sample independent replicates, without MCMC and without approximations of the posterior distribution, from the density function with $\boldsymbol{\zeta}=(\boldsymbol{\xi}',\boldsymbol{\beta}',\boldsymbol{\eta}')'$ via Equation (\ref{eq:transformation}).
 Specifically, we compute

 where $\boldsymbol{\theta}$ is drawn from its proper prior and the elements of the $(2n+p+3r)$-dimensional vector $\boldsymbol{w}$ are independently DY where the $i$-th component is DY with shape and rate found in the $i$-th component of $\boldsymbol{\alpha}$ and $\boldsymbol{\kappa}$.